Announcements

 Waterfowl

-- One blind is available and will be allocated on a daily draw system one hour prior to legal shooting time.
+One handicap blind is available and will be allocated on a daily draw system one hour prior to legal shooting time.
 Proof of P2 status is required.

 - Hunters will pull into the site and park at the sign that corresponds to their permit number and stay in vehicle